dikhan/terraform-provider-openapi/docs/how_to.md

 exposing APIs but also and more importantly serve as a reference on how the different sections of a swagger file are interpreted and translated into terraform idioms.

+## Best Practises

+- Resource names should be plural as per [Google API Resource name Guidelines](https://cloud.google.com/apis/design/resource_names).
+This means that paths should try and keep their naming plural to refer to the collections.
+For instance, `/api/users` as opposed to
+`/api/user`.
+- Property names should be lower case and separated by underscore (e,g: my_property)
+- Swagger Tags should be used to group resources by name (several version can be under the same tag)

+Refer to [What's supported](#what's-supported?) section to learn more about specific best practises/requirements on the different OpenAPI Swagger spec fields in the root document.

+## Versioning

+API Terraform provider supports resource path versioning, which means that terraform will treat each resource version as it was a different resource.
+Refer to the [FAQ](https://github.com/dikhan/terraform-provider-api/blob/master/docs/faq.md#versioning) to get more info about how versioning is handled

 ## What's supported?